danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 ### Function expressions

-Support for functions is a jsoncons extension.
+Support for function expressions is a jsoncons extension.

 Functions can be passed JSONPath paths and JSON expressions.
 Outside a filter predicate, functions can be passed paths that select from